docker/buildx/docs/guides/bake/file-definition.md

 ### Variable

-You can define variables with values provided by the current environment, or a default value when unset:
+Similar to how Terraform provides a way to [define variables](https://www.terraform.io/docs/configuration/variables.html#declaring-an-input-variable), the HCL file format also supports variable block definitions.
+These can be used to define variables with values provided by the current environment, or a default value when unset:

 ```hcl